draghuram/pythonintro/doc/source/lessons/lesson1.rst

-You can choose any name you want for variables (subject to some rules) but it is very important that you name them appropriately. **In particualr, variables should be named such that they describe the values they may contain.**.
+You can choose any name you want for variables (subject to some rules) but it is very important that you name them appropriately. **In particular, variables should be named such that they describe the values they may contain.**.
 This helps you and others in understanding the code, especially when you are reading it at a later time.